Iain-S/brutus/doc/mp3_support.md

 of the original music.

 In order to play the files, you must have the library `libmpg123-0` installed.

-For Windows, if you installed Julius using the provided zip file, `libmpg123-0` is already installed.

-For macOS, if you installed Julius using the provided `dmg` file, `libmpg123-0` is already installed.

 For Linux, `libmpg123-0` is usually installed with `SDL_mixer`.
 If not, you can install it using a package manager.